scrapinghub/web-poet/docs/advanced/additional-requests.rst

 In this code example, the code became more resilient on cases where it wasn't possible to retrieve more images using the website's public API.
-It could be due to anything like `SSL errors`, `connection errors`, etc.
+It could be due to anything like `SSL errors`, `connection errors`, `page not found`, etc.

+Using :class:`~.HttpClient` to execute requests raises exceptions with the base class of type :class:`web_poet.exceptions.http.HttpError` irregardless of how the HTTP Downloader is implemented.
+From our example above, we could've simply used the :class:`web_poet.exceptions.http.HttpError` base error.
+However, it's ambiguous in the sense that the error could originate during the HTTP Request execution or when receiving the HTTP Response.

+A more specific :class:`web_poet.exceptions.http.HttpRequestError` exception is raised when the :class:`~.HttpRequest` was being handled while the :class:`web_poet.exceptions.http.HttpResponseError` is raised when receiving a response with an HTTP error.
+Notice from the example that the exceptions have the attributes like ``request`` and ``response`` which are respective instance of :class:`~.HttpRequest` and :class:`~.HttpResponse`.
+Accessing them would be useful to debug and log the problems.

+Note that :class:`web_poet.exceptions.http.HttpResponseError` only occurs when receiving responses with status codes in the ``400-5xx`` range.
+However, this behavior could be altered by using the ``allow_status`` param in the methods of :class:`~.HttpClient`.

 .. note::

-    For now, using :class:`~.HttpClient` to execute requests only raises exceptions of type :class:`web_poet.exceptions.http.HttpRequestError` irregardless of how
-    the HTTP Downloader is implemented.

-    In the future, more specific exceptions which inherits from the base :class:`web_poet.exceptions.http.HttpRequestError` exception would be available.
+    In the future, more specific exceptions which inherits from the base :class:`web_poet.exceptions.http.HttpError` exception would be available.
     This should enable developers writing Page Objects to properly identify what went wrong and act specifically based on the problem.